 There are a variety of laws designed to protect you in the event you are injured at work on, in or near the water.
-The ones that apply to your case depend on the location in which you sustained your injuries, and the circumstances surrounding the accident.
+The laws that apply to your case depend on the location of the accident and circumstances surrounding your injuries.

 One difficulty that has since confronted courts wrangling with maritime injury cases is the definition of "seaman".
 After some disparate rulings by lower courts, the Supreme Court reinstated a district court's ruling that a jury determined the status of a seaman.
 The definition came to include workers on dredges and certain oil drilling platforms.